cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 | EUL token  | CYB token |
 | Takeoff funding | not applicable|

-We believe that such measures will help reduce risks associated with the usage of Aragon contracts, Aragon extensions, cyberd software and multisig accounts involved.
+We believe that such measures will help reduce risks associated with the usage of Aragon contracts, Aragon plugins, cyberd software and multisig accounts involved.
 Thanks for understanding.

 ## Provision of the Game